 There is another option of “multi-state plans” which can provide more competition in an insurance exchange.
 Theory was that by 2017, the federal government would enter into a contract with two private health insurance companies to establish “multi-state plans” that will compete with each other in all 50 states.However, those multi-state plans have three years to be in every state.
 In 2014, they only have to be available in 30 exchanges.
 This means that national health insurance companies will likely not pick smaller markets for the first year, and this means the NH health exchange will probably only have one option for individuals.

 Most people are required to have health insurance in 2014 as mandated by ObamaCare.
 To find out, whether you need to buy health insurance in 2014, see this post.
 There will be medicaid expansion and health premium credits available to lower the cost of health plans.Looking for Affordable Health Insurance?
-You can use this SINGLE PAGE form to get affordable New Hampshire health insurance quotes outside exchange and save money.
-If you are above 64 years, then use this link to Get FREE Medicare quotes from the most trusted carriers.
-(Both, our recommended affiliate links)
+You can use this FAST AND EASY form to get affordable New Hampshire health insurance quotes for obamacare plans and save money.
+(Our recommended affiliate links)